Ka-Q/demo-webstore-front/README.md

 ## Known issues
 - If fetching of data fails, errors are not always properly handled
 - The links to categories on the search results are not functional
+- The discount timer is currently not tied to the actual sales event ending date (Always starts as 24h on reload)

 ## Running locally